Custom Home and Remodeling Blog

 Door Slabs versus Prehung Systems

 Doors can be purchased as slabs or prehung.
-A door slab is simply the door itself.
-You may only need a door slab if you plan to use an existing door frame.
+A door slab is simply the door itself; you may need only a door slab if you plan to use an existing door frame.
 A prehung system includes all the parts you will need: the door, the frame, and the hinges.

 Sustainable Materials and VOCs